GreenBlast/Linger/README.md

 * RMBridgeAdapter.py - Adapter to communicate with [RMBridge](http://rm-bridge.fun2code.de/) Which sends commands to a [broadlink RMPro](http://www.ibroadlink.com/rmPro/)
 * TelegramBotAdapter.py – Adapter that manages a telegram bot using the Telegram bot api and a respective python library.
 To get auth token create your bot via [BotFather](https://telegram.me/BotFather) in telegram
 * TelegramCommunicationAdapter.py – Adapter that manages sending a message to chat via the bot adapter.
 A registration is needed via the given command.
+* MQTTAdapter.py - Adapter which manages MQTT client communication
+* MQTTCommunicationAdapter.py - Adapter which manages sending MQTT messagas with a predefined topic